hacktoolkit/deprecated-hacktoolkit.github.io/index.md

 ---
 {% include JB/setup %}

+### News
+Please like our new Facebook page, <https://www.facebook.com/pages/Hacktoolkit/507714549322068>.
+We need 25 likes to get a named url.

 ### What is it?

 Hacktoolkit is a collection of bootstrap code that you can use to start your next project, whether it's a website or mobile app.